Haus226/numericAnalysis/README.md

 # numericAnalysis
 A repository that implements algorithms in the book "Numerical Analysis", Ninth Edition, by Richard L. Burden and J. Douglas Faires

+The progress bar css but unfortunately Github is not allowing the style tag.

 <style>
 .progress-wrapper {
     display: inline-flex;